ProgrammingBlockchain/ProgrammingBlockchain/key_generation/key_generation.md

 Such encryption is used in two different cases:

 *   You do not trust your storage provider (they can get hacked)
-*   You are storing the key on the behalf of somebody else (and you do not want to know thier key)
+*   You are storing the key on the behalf of somebody else (and you do not want to know their key)

 If you own your storage, then encrypting at the database level might be enough.

-Be careful if your server takes care of decrypting the key, an attacker might attempt to DDOS your server by forcing it to decrypt lots of keys.
+Be careful if your server takes care of decrypting the key.
+An attacker might attempt a DDoS attack to your server by forcing it to decrypt lots of keys.

 Delegate decryption to the ultimate end user when you can.